learn-co-curriculum/sql-intro-bookend/README.md

 # Getting Started with SQL Conclusion

 We've learned all about the basics of SQL.
-With SQL, we can store and find stored data.
-SQL has many variations, but specifically covered using SQLite.
+With SQL, we can store and find our stored data.
+SQL has many variations, but in this module, we specifically covered using SQLite which will be the type of database that we work with throughout this course.

 Over the past several lessons, we covered how to create and open a database file and table, the three specific SQLite database types, how to create advanced